barebox/barebox/Documentation/boards/rockchip.rst

 .. note:: When compiling OP-TEE yourself, use the tee.bin image as it has a header telling barebox where to load the image to.
-  Without the header, barebox will fallback to the hardcoded addresses expected by the vendor blobs in the rkbin repository.
+  The tee-raw.bin image lacks a header and thus barebox will fallback to the hardcoded addresses expected by the vendor blobs in the rkbin repository.

 .. note:: The RK3566 and RK3568 seem to share the bl31 and bl32 firmware files,
   whereas the memory initialization blob is different.